jdjakub/papers/prog-2022/prog22-manuscript.md

   \caption{A speculative sketch of one 2-dimensional slice of the space of possible systems.\label{fig:tech-dims-diagram}}
 \end{figure}

 Our "system" concept is mostly technical in scope, with occasional excursions as in "Adoptability" (Section\ \ref{adoptability}).
-This contrasts with the more socio-political focus found in \cite{TcherDiss}.
+This contrasts with the more socio-political focus found in Tchernavskij \cite{TcherDiss}.
 It overlaps with Kell's conceptualization of UNIX, Smalltalk, and Operating Systems generally\ \cite{KellOS}, and we have ensured that UNIX has a place in our framework.

 ## Industry and research interest in programming systems
 There is renewed interest in programming systems in both industry and research.
 In industry we see: